 - GROWING FOOD, GROWING SKILLS, GROWING COMMUNITY -

-The Chatfield Veteran Reintegration Program began in 2013 and will resume in May 2014.
+The Chatfield Veteran Reintegration Program began in 2013 and resumed in May 2014.
 Volunteer participants work at a five-acre Community Supporting Agriculture (CSA) farm at Denver Botanic Gardens at Chatfield.

 To support the vocational, social, physical and therapeutic goals of post 9/11 military veterans through the application of sustainable farming techniques in a community setting.